Claudiu-Ionel/Body-Sculpting/README.md

 ## Testing

+### Functionality Testing

 I used Mozilla web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

+### Compatibility Testing

 Website was tested across multiple virtual devices and browsers with the help of the developer tools.
 I checked all supported devices and all the features are behaving and showing according to the screen size.

-I also tested the website on my personal hardware: Xiaomi 12 pro that runs on Android 13.
+I also tested the website on my personal hardware:

+- Xiaomi 12 pro that runs on Android 13.
+- Samsung Galaxy A01 that runs on Android 11
+- HP Omen 30L that runs on Windows/OS 11

 ### Performance Testing